Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 ## One-to-one relationship (1:1)

-> "Team has exaclty one athlete leader"
+> "Team has exactly one athlete leader"

 ```mermaid
 ---